dimonrmp/Real-Time-Bus-Tracker/README.md

 ### Roadmap of future improvements
 Curently I do not plan any further activities in this repository.

+### Demo
+Click [here](https://dimonrmp.github.io/projects/real-time-bus-tracker/realtimebustracker.html) to see and check the demo of the project

 ### License
 MIT License